 Launched in 2017 in celebration of the Hewlett Foundation’s fiftieth anniversary, the Hewlett 50 Arts Commissions is a five- year, $8 million commissioning initiative that is the largest of its kind in the United States.
-The initiative will support the creation of 50 exceptional works of performing arts and their premiere in the Bay Area through grants of $150,000 to Bay Area nonprofit organizations.
+The initiative supports the creation of 50 exceptional works of performing arts and their premiere in the Bay Area through grants of $150,000 to Bay Area nonprofit organizations.
 Nonprofit organizations receive funding to achieve their creative vision in partnership with the commissioned artists, who may be based anywhere in the world.

 The ultimate beneficiaries of the new program are local audiences, who are among the first to see important new works in the performing arts premiered in their communities.

 The Hewlett 50 Arts Commissions align with our longstanding commitment to providing Bay Area audiences with access to world class performing arts, and it is our hope that the works created will go on to inspire, engage and challenge audiences across the country and around the world in years to come.

 Ten commissions are being awarded annually in each of five performing arts disciplines from 2017–2022.
-The recipients of the first two rounds of awards, in music composition and theater, musical theater, and spoken word, have been announced.
-The recipients of awards for dance and movement-based performance will be announced in June 2020.
+The recipients of the first four rounds of awards, in music composition, theater, musical theater, and spoken word, dance and movement-based performance, and folk and traditional arts have been announced.